YahooArchive/mojito/docs/dev_guide/code_exs/calling_yql.rst

         };
       }, '0.0.1', {requires: []});

 #.
-Create the file ``assets/index.css`` for the application's CSS with the following:
+Replace the contents of ``assets/index.css`` for the application's CSS with the following:

    .. code-block:: css